Emily Carr: Shift of focus and late life

-Emily Carr suffered her last heart attack and died on March 2, 1945, at the James Bay Inn in her hometown of Victoria, British Columbia, shortly before she was to have been awarded an honorary doctorate by the University of British Columbia.
+In 1942 Carr established the Emily Carr Trust, and donated close to 170 paintings to the Vancouver Art Gallery.
+She had the only successful commercial show of her career at the Dominion Gallery in Montreal in 1944.
+She suffered her last heart attack and died on March 2, 1945, at the James Bay Inn in her hometown of Victoria, British Columbia, shortly before she was to have been awarded an honorary doctorate by the University of British Columbia.
 Carr is buried at Ross Bay Cemetery.

 Work

 Painting

 Carr is remembered primarily for her painting.
-She was one of the first artists to attempt to capture the spirit of Canada in a modern style.
-Carr's main themes in her mature work were natives and nature: "native totem poles set in deep forest locations or sites of abandoned native villages" and, later, "the large rhythms of Western forests, driftwood-tossed beaches and expansive skies".
+She was one of the artists who attempted to capture the spirit of Canada in a modern style.
+Carr's main themes in her mature work were the monumental works of the First Nations and nature: "native totem poles set in deep forest locations or sites of abandoned native villages" and, later, "the large rhythms of Western forests, driftwood-tossed beaches and expansive skies".
 She blended these two themes in ways uniquely her own.
 Her "qualities of painterly skill and vision [...] enabled her to give form to a Pacific mythos that was so carefully distilled in her imagination".

 At the California School of Design in San Francisco, Carr participated in art classes which were focused on a variety of artistic styles.
 Many of Carr's art professors were trained in the Beaux Arts tradition in Paris, France.
 Though she took classes in drawing, portraiture, still life, landscape painting, and flower painting, Carr preferred to paint landscapes.

-Carr is known for her paintings of First Nations villages and Pacific Northwest Indian totems, but Maria Tippett explains that Carr's rare depictions of the forests of British Columbia from within make her work unique.
+Carr is known for her paintings of First Nations villages and Pacific Northwest Indian totems, but Maria Tippett explained that Carr's depictions of the forests of British Columbia from within make her work unique.
 Carr constructed a new understanding of Cascadia.
 This understanding includes a new approach to the presentation of native people and Canadian landscapes.

 After visiting the Gitksan village of Kitwancool in the summer of 1928, Carr became captivated by the maternal imagery in Pacific Northwest Indigenous totem poles.
 After Carr was exposed to these types of images, her paintings reflected these images of mother and child in Native carvings.

-Her painting can be divided into several distinct phases: her early work, before her studies in Paris; her early paintings under the Fauvist influence of her time in Paris; a post-impressionist middle period before her encounter with the Group of Seven; and her later, formal period, under the post-cubist influences of Lawren Harris and American artist and friend, Mark Tobey.
-Carr used charcoal and watercolour for her sketches, and later, house paint thinned with gasoline on manila paper.
+Her painting can be divided into several distinct phases: her early work, before her studies in Paris; her early paintings under the Fauvist influence of her time in Paris; a Post Impressionist middle period before her encounter with the Group of Seven; and her later, formal period, under the cubist and post-cubist influences of Lawren Harris and American artist and friend, Mark Tobey.
+Carr used charcoal and watercolour for her sketches, and beginning in 1932, house paint thinned with gasoline on manila paper.
 The greatest part of her mature work was oil on canvas or, when money was scarce, oil on paper.

-On November 28, 2013, one of Carr's paintings, The Crazy Stair (The Crooked Staircase), sold for $3.39 million at Heffel’s live auction in Toronto.
-As of the sale, it is a record price for a painting by a Canadian female artist.